-Council authorized the borough engineer to run grades on North Clinton Avenue Elm to Maple Street so that proper calculations could be made for the extension of water mains into this section.
-July 8, 1912
+Council authorized the borough engineer to run grades on North Clinton Avenue Elm to Maple Street so that proper calculations could be made

 There was never a much prettier sight than that presented at the lawn fete on the grounds of Mrs. Ira Burdsall Tuesday evening.
 The occasion was an ice cream sale for the benefit of the building fund of the Episcopal Church.
 Chinese lanterns were hung from one end of the lawn to the other and little tables with white covers and bouquets dotted the greens.
 A fine Graphophone loaned by Mr. Edward Knight did its part in attracting and entertaining the people.
 July 25 1912